ibm-cloud-docs/vpc/vsi-reservation-create.md

 For more information about managing IAM access, see [Managing IAM access for VPC Infrastructure Services](/docs/vpc?topic=vpc-iam-getting-started).

-When you create a reservation, the reservation resource is create, but it isn't provisioned or usable.
+When you create a reservation, the reservation resource is created, but it isn't provisioned or usable.
 The state of the reservation is `inactive`.
 To provision the reservation, you need to active it.
 When active, the state of the reservation is `active`.

 ## Provisioning a reservation with the UI
 {: #provisioning-reserved-capacity-ui-vpc}